sanyaade-teachings/cloud-connection/README_Installation_iOS.md

 Confirm that `libz` is specified under "Link Binary with Libraries" in the sample project's build-phase settings

 ## Setup the Google+ iOS SDK SDK
-Set up the Google+ iOS SDK as described in steps 1-8 of Getting Started for iOS.
+Set up the Google+ iOS SDK as described in steps 1-6 of Getting Started for iOS.
 [Google+ iOS SDK quickstart](https://developers.google.com/games/services/ios/quickstart)

 ### Notes

 **Step 5: Add a sign-in and sign-out button**

 The GPGSignInButton is not supported by the C++ SDK.
 Instead, a button should be created with other mechanisms; clicking the button should trigger authentication (using `BeginUserInitiatedSignIn()` see README.md).

-**Step 7: Add a GPGStatusDelegate**

-Is not required for the Cloud Connection Plugin in Project Anarchy

 ## Links